smithy-lang/smithy-rs/design/src/docs/anatomy.md

 Note that `GetPokemonSpecies` marker structure is a zero-sized type (ZST), and therefore does not allocate - only existing in the type system as a way to hang operation specific data on.

 The following nomenclature will aid us in our survey.
-We describe a `tower::Service` as a "model service" if it's request and response are Smithy structures, as defined by the `OperationShape` trait - the `GetPokemonSpeciesInput`, `GetPokemonSpeciesOutput`, and `GetPokemonSpeciesError` described above.
-Similarly, we describe a `tower::Service` as a "HTTP service" if it's request and response are [`http`](https://github.com/hyperium/http) structures - `http::Request` and `http::Response`.
+We describe a `tower::Service` as a "model service" if its request and response are Smithy structures, as defined by the `OperationShape` trait - the `GetPokemonSpeciesInput`, `GetPokemonSpeciesOutput`, and `GetPokemonSpeciesError` described above.
+Similarly, we describe a `tower::Service` as a "HTTP service" if its request and response are [`http`](https://github.com/hyperium/http) structures - `http::Request` and `http::Response`.

 <!-- TODO(hidden_docs): Link to `Operation` and `OperationShapeExt` documentation  -->
 In contrast to the marker ZSTs above, the `Operation<S, L>` structure holds the actual runtime behavior of an operation, which is specified, during construction, by the customer.
 The `S` here is a model service, this is specified during construction of the `Operation<S, L>`.
 The constructors exist on the marker ZSTs as an extension trait to `OperationShape`, namely `OperationShapeExt`: